Siege of Miki

 The siege of Miki (三木合戦) lasted from 1578 to 1580.
 Toyotomi Hideyoshi took Miki Castle of Harima Province, located in what is now Miki, Hyōgo, Japan, from Bessho Nagaharu, an ally of the Mōri clan.

 Situation in Harima

 The original Shugo (governor) of the Harima province was the Akamatsu clan, with the Bessho clan and Kodera clan as Shugodai (deputy governor).

-The Akamatsu clan were one of the most powerful shugo of the previous Shogunate having at one point being the shugo of 4 separate provinces.
-However, by this time they had already greatly decreased in power and only nominal leaders holding together make coalition of collapsing clans in Harima.
+The Akamatsu clan were one of the most powerful Shugo of the previous Shogunate, having at one point being the Shugo of four separate provinces.
+However, by this time they had already greatly decreased in power and only nominal leaders were banding together to form a coalition of the collapsing clans in Harima.

-When Hashiba Hideyoshi entered the province on the order of Oda Nobunaga in late 1576, the Akamatsu clan leader Akamatsu Norifusa decided to simply surrender to the Oda, while he still had a decent deal on harima coalition, and soon after the Bessho clan and Kodera clan also submitted.
+When Hashiba Hideyoshi entered the province on the order of Oda Nobunaga in late 1576, the Akamatsu clan leader Akamatsu Norifusa decided to simply surrender to the Oda, while he still had a decent deal on the Harima coalition.
+Soon after the Bessho clan and Kodera clan also submitted.